nusco/narjillos/backlog.md

 + Attach istincts to food
   Maybe every Thing must be SimHashed?

-* Decide direction based on istincts
+* Decide target direction based on istincts

 - Visualize istinct directions
 - Visualize istincts on other creatures when following a narjillo